mazumder-lab/SkinnyTrees/README.md

 ## Proposed Models
 * `SkinnyTrees`: End-to-end Feature Selection Approach for Learning Skinny Trees with Group L0-L2.

+## Data Preparation
+data_utils.py in data folder contains how the datasets are processed for classification tasks.

 ## Running Code
 Scripts folder contains different bash scripts for running SkinnyTrees on synthetic dataset as well as real-world datasets.